TimMacy/YouTubeAlchemy/README.md

 ## 🔗 Header Links
 Up to ten links can be added next to the YouTube logo.
-An empty 'Link Text' field won't insert the link into the header.
+An empty "Link X Text" field won't insert the link into the header.
 If the Guide is hidden, a replacement icon will prepend the links, while retaining the default functionality of opening and closing the sidebar.

 <p align="center"><img width="50%" alt="Header Links" src="https://github.com/user-attachments/assets/f8be4335-2d6e-4e73-9c17-ad308bc7e362" /></p>